noahkra/ClustertruckSpeedrunMod/README.md

 # Known issues
 - This mod is not compatible with happyrobot33's auto splitter.
 Instead, use the auto splitter patch provided.

+# FAQ
+**It's asking me to install something called .NET Desktop Runtime?**
+That's correct.
+It's needed to run the application.
+(It's not a virus.
+Promise.)

+**I inverted sprint but I'm not sprinting?**
+You probably still have sprint bound to 'w' and now that Invert Sprint is on, you're always holding the 'walk' button.
+Set sprint back to left shift.

+**Can I submit a run to the SRC leaderboards with the speedometer enabled?**
+No.

+**I set my FPS to 240 but I'm only getting x?**
+Your pc probably can't render more than x.

+**My auto splitter isn't working?**
+Make sure you are using the latest version of LiveSplit, have the auto splitter patch enabled and have deactivated the auto splitter option built into LiveSplit.

+**Why does my auto splitter not split when I finish the level?**
+You probably have it set to Split by World.
+Change the setting to Split by Level.

+**My jump button doesn't work anymore!**
+You've probably enabled the jumpless patch.
+Re-patch the game with it disabled.